 Each Fund may purchase and write call and put futures options.
 Futures options possess many of the same characteristics as options on securities and indexes (discussed above).
 A futures option gives the holder the right, in return for the premium paid, to assume a long position (call) or short position (put) in a futures contract at a specified exercise price at any time during the period of the option.
 Upon exercise of a call option, the holder acquires a long position in the futures contract and the writer is assigned the opposite short position.
 In the case of a put option, the opposite is true.
 A call option is "in the money" if the value of the futures contract that is the subject of the option exceeds the exercise price.
-A put option is "in the money" if the option.
+A put option is "in the money" if the exercise price exceeds the value of the futures contract that is the subject of the option.